 Aurizon Network said it engaged and relied on external expert advice, provided by Edge2020, in undertaking the procurement process, selecting the successful tenderer, and negotiating and agreeing the terms and conditions of supply.
 This included price terms, where it relied on the expert advice of the consultants.
-Edge2020 has been advising Aurizon Network since 2017, following the suggestion by industry.49
+Edge2020 has been advising Aurizon Network since 2017, following the suggestion by industry.42

 Our examination of Aurizon Network's submission and supporting documentation showed that Edge2020's updates and Aurizon Network's processes were broadly aligned.
-The main cause of protracted delays occurred as Aurizon Network attempted to negotiate more favourable pricing arrangements, following Edge2020's advice, up until February 2022 .50 In response to the QRC's comment regarding Edge2020's advice on recommendations on when to 'lock in' the price of 'blocks' of future demand, our examination has also not evidenced any misalignment between the advice and Aurizon Network's processes.
+The main cause of protracted delays occurred as Aurizon Network attempted to negotiate more favourable pricing arrangements, following Edge2020's advice, up until Q2 2022.43